 Conference Info

-2024 IED Theme: STEAM and Industrial Engineering Education
+2025 IED Theme: Generative AI and Industrial Engineering Education

 Relevant submissions are welcome from all engineering disciplines.
 Considerations for acceptance include the level of innovation, technical merit, demonstrated outcomes and relevance to industrial engineering education.
 Authors are encouraged to submit work that could be useful to other IE faculty, including strategies for implementation.
 The IED strongly encourages submissions of diversity, equity and inclusion-related papers.
 Purely technical papers that have no educational component or papers describing courses that will or have not been taught will most likely not be accepted.
 Topics of STEAM integration include, but are not limited to: